Arriva Herts & Essex: Hitchin/Stevenage

 The Hitchin depot was a depot of United Counties acquired by LDT in 1987.

 Hitchin services have been worked from Stevenage garage since January 2007 following the closure of the old former United Counties garage in Fishponds Road.
 Services around the Hitchin area have been reduced, and many are operated by other contractors including Centrebus.

 When London Country Bus Services was broken up in 1986, the Stevenage depot passed to London Country North East, sold in 1988 to AJS Group who established the Sovereign brand.
 Most of the operation was sold in 1990 to Luton & District Transport, and therefore became part of Arriva in 1996.
 In 1996 Arriva took over several vehicles and routes from Sovereign, by then owned by the Blazefield Group, in exchange for the London Green Line route 797.
 In 2004 Arriva acquired the last remaining Sovereign operation.
 Blazefield had already sold its London operations to Transdev London and its St Albans depot and routes to Centrebus.

-Arriva currently have two depots in the town; Babbage Road (ex Sovereign) and Bessemer Drive.
+Arriva currently have two depots in the town; Babbage Road (ex Sovereign) and Bessemer Road.
 The site at Norton Green closed during August 2021 for redevelopment, with vehicles temporarily moving to a new site at Bessemer Road.
 Eventually all buses operating from Stevenage will be based at an expanded Babbage Road site.

 As well as operating a number of local services, the Stevenage depot also runs to Letchworth on route 55, Luton on the 100/101, St Albans on route 301 and the 97/98 between Hitchin and Stotfold/Baldock.